 That leaves Trump and his Republican majority in Congress facing weeks — if not months — of high-risk political wrangling.
 Failure to reach an agreement could result in a government shutdown, an outcome that cost the government and economy billions of dollars in 2013.

 WHAT'S IN IT:

 Trump's budget proposal covers discretionary spending.
-That's the roughly the $1 trillion portion of the $4 trillion the federal government spends that Congress must approve every year by passing specific spending legislation.
+That's the roughly $1 trillion portion of the $4 trillion that the federal government spends that Congress must approve every year by passing specific spending legislation.

 The majority of federal spending is in benefit programs, like Social Security and Medicare.
 Also called "entitlements" or "mandatory" programs, they can only be changed by revising the underlying laws that created them.

 Trump's discretionary budget would boost Pentagon spending by $54 billion — about 10 percent — and make a down payment on his promised border wall, while cutting domestic programs and foreign aid by an equal amount.